wtsi-hgi/yascp/usage.md

 This version number will be logged in reports when you run the pipeline so that you'll know what you used when you look back in the future. -->

+## Pipeline custom configuration
+Whilst the default requirements set within the pipeline will hopefully work for most people and with most input data, you may find that you want to customise the pipeline.
+Read **[Custom configuration](Custom_configuration.md)** for more details.